CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.3 Patch and Change Management.txt

 ### 2 1 Undefined responsibilities

-For example, poorly defined, overlapping, or unclarified responsibilities can slow down the categorization and prioritization of change requests, thereby delaying the distribution of patches and changes.
+For example, poorly defined, overlapping, or unclear responsibilities can slow down the categorization and prioritization of change requests, thereby delaying the distribution of patches and changes.
 Even if patches and changes are released prematurely without test run and consideration of all (technical) aspects, this can have a serious impact on safety.

 In the extreme case, poorly defined responsibilities can affect the entire institution completely or to a large extent.
 Faults in the operation affect the availability.
 Confidentiality and integrity may be affected if security-related patches are not or are distributed late.